 Here’s the Facebook event page, all help spreading the word these final days is appreciated.
 You may read all about the event and the exhibitors, contests and partners in this article, below is some practical info ahead of Saturday:

 – At 11.00 we open the doors to the public, and we carry on all day until 19.00 in the evening.
-Previous years we’ve had 800 visitors during the day, at times it can be a bit crowdy around some exhibitors tables, be prepared for that, have patience, respect each other and it will work out just fine.
+Previous years we’ve had up towards 1,000 visitors, we’ll see how much we’ll get this year given that there’s still a bit special circumstances, but at times it can be a bit crowdy around some exhibitors tables, be prepared for that, have patience, respect each other and it will work out just fine.

-– At each exhibitors table there will be a bench, mirrors and in most cases carpets.
+– At each exhibitors table there will be a bench, mirrors and in some cases carpets.
 All exhibitors will have lots of samples on display.
-Many of the exhibitors with RTW shoes will have shoes to be sold on site, and all will take orders.
 If you try on Ready to Wear models, please only wear them gently on the carpets, don’t walk away with them in the venue.
-The partners will also sell their products during the day.
+All exhibitors will take orders during the day, and the partners will also sell their products.
 Most exhibitors will accept credit cards, some will use mainly PayPal for the transaction.
 In some cases there’s exclusive offers during the day, keep your eyes open.

 – The patina contestants will start painting already 15 minutes after opening, so at 11.15, and will be finished at 17.15.
 Will likely be very interesting to follow their work during the day, and see how the plain crust leather shoes will be transformed.
 There will be a break for one hour at the middle of the day, to make room for the shoe shining final.

 – At the stage area, there will be two sessions.
-The final of the World Championships in Shoe Shining between 15.00-15.30, and the award ceremony for the World Championships in Shoe Patina first, and then the Shoemaking championships at 17.30.
+The final of the World Championships in Shoe Shining between 15.00-15.30, and the award ceremony for the World Championships in Shoe Patina first, and then the shoemaking championships at 17.30.
 The stage area is located in one corner of the venue, just when you enter.
 There will be bar tables for the polishing contestants and jury presenting winners, and for the audience in front we’ll have some benches, and behind that you’ll have to stand.
-It will be crowdy, but hopefully it will be easier to see also for you in the back because of a better layout.
+It will be crowdy, but should work well also for those in the back to see and hear relatively well.

-– We aim at live streaming from the scene happenings at 15.00 (British time) and 17.30, here on Shoegazing.se/English.
+– We aim at live streaming from the scene happenings at 15.00/3PM (British time) and 17.30/5PM, here on Shoegazing.com and on Shoegazing’s Youtube channel.
 We’re not sure of how good the quality will be (depends on the wifi stability), but hope it should work well.
 On Instagram the event partner @saphir_medailledor will livestream during the day as well.
-There will also be lots of films coming out later made by Saphir and the shoemaking championships partner Kirby Allison’s Hanger Project, and likely from others as well.
+There will also be lots of films coming out later made by Saphir and the shoemaking championships partner Kirby Allison, and also as always from others as well.

 – In social media we’ll use the hashtag #supertrunk for the event, please use it when you post pics in social media.
 And it’s a great way to follow what happens and see lots of nice shoes, for those of you who can’t visit the event.

-Hope to meet many of you on Saturday, and we hope that it will be another great event!
+Hope to meet many of you on Saturday, looking forward to another great event!